2025–26 national figure skating championships

-National figure skating championships for the 2025–26 season began on July 1, 2025, and will ended on June 30, 2026.
+National figure skating championships for the 2025–26 season began on July 1, 2025, and will end on June 30, 2026.
 Most competitions will take place from December 2025 to January 2026.
 They will be held to crown national champions and to serve as part of the selection process for international events, such as the 2025 ISU Championships and 2026 Winter Olympics.
 Medals will be awarded in the disciplines of men's singles, women's singles, pairs, and ice dance.
 Several countries choose to organize their national championships together with their neighbors; the results will be subsequently divided into national podiums.